ionos-deploy-now/retrieve-project-info-action/README.md

-Retrieve information of a build-with-IONOS project.
+Retrieve information of a IONOS Deploy Now project.

-*Note: this is still a work in progress*
+Do not use this action on your own.
+[IONOS Deploy Now](ionos.space) will setup this for you.